1985 New York Mets season

 The 1985 New York Mets season was the 24th regular season for the Mets.
-They went 98–64 and finished 2nd in the NL East; the team stayed in contention to win the division title until the last week of the season.
+They went 98–64 and finished second in the National League East; the team stayed in contention to win the division title until the last week of the season, battling the St. Louis Cardinals in a bitter race until the Cards survived by 3 games.
 They were managed by Davey Johnson.
 They played their home games at Shea Stadium.